aspiralabs/astro-ui/README.md

 Astro UI is a React UI library based on TailwindCSS.
 Astro UI is still a work-in-progress and no major release has been published.

+A temporary storybook demo can be found at [https://aspiralabs.github.io/astro-ui](https://aspiralabs.github.io/astro-ui)

 ## Install Astro UI

 Install using your prefered package manager.